wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

 	- Evaluate the sentiment of these tweets
 	- Store the sentiment information in HBase by using the Microsoft HBase SDK
 - The Azure Websites application
-	- Plot the real-time statistical results on Bing maps by using an ASP.NET web application.
+	- Plot the real-time statistical results on Bing maps by using an ASP.NET web site.
 A visualization of the tweets will look something like this:

 	![hdinsight.hbase.twitter.sentiment.bing.map][img-bing-map]